Statistical Process Control

 Achieving high quality requires a passion for, and dedication to, continuous learning and improvement.
 Systematically using data to determine more efficient and effective ways to get things done – and minimizing the associated cost, waste and time – delivers better processes, products, services and levels of organizational performance.
 JMP provides the full spectrum of capabilities to help you build and protect your brand, reduce time to market and warranty costs, and deliver products and services that consistently meet or exceed customer expectations.

 The software at the heart of your quality program should incorporate a wide range of statistical and graphical techniques, in a form that you can readily use.
-JMP offers outstanding capabilities for DOE, interactive analysis, predictive analytics and reporting – so you can identify emerging issues, determine their root causes and contain and resolve them before they become customer problems.
+JMP offers outstanding capabilities for DOE, interactive process control and capability analysis, predictive analytics and reporting – so you can identify emerging issues, determine their root causes and contain and resolve them before they become customer problems.

 In any manufacturing endeavor, product reliability strongly influences business success.
 A product that continues to function as intended throughout its life guarantees happy customers who provide repeat business as well as referrals.
 Reliability tools in JMP help you prevent failure and improve warranty performance.
 By revealing trends and outliers in your data and model predictions, JMP helps you find important design vulnerabilities, pinpoint defects in materials or processes, and then determine how to reduce them.